-Heathrow means Heathrow Airport Limited (Company No. 01991017), which has its registered office at The Compass Centre, Nelson Road, Hounslow, Middlesex, TW6 2GW and includes Heathrow Affiliates, successors and assigns.
+Heathrow means Heathrow Airport Limited (Company No. 01991017), registered office at The Compass Centre, Nelson Road, Hounslow, Middlesex, TW6 2GW and includes Heathrow Affiliates, successors and assigns.

 HAZCHEM means hazardous goods or chemicals which require and/or carry a HazChem sign, mark or indication.